SteveBarnett/Remixing/_thinking/the-comedian.md

 A useful aspect of The Comedian is the comedic (re)frame.
 Looking at the current frame, often blame or shame, and changing it.
 It's one flavour of how [the three uhds](/thinking/the-three-uhds/) can come out.

 **The Comedian can be a particularly good antidote to The Inner Critic.
 They can highlight the ridiculousness of The Inner Critic's demands, standards, expectations.**

+Something I've noticed: I tend to be quite creative when I'm trying to be funny.

 ## Lols elsewhere